JeanLeShiba/JeanLeShiba/README.md

 ### [Shibbot](http://github.com/JeanLeShiba/Shibbot)

 Shibbot is a multipurpose Discord bot with moderation, utilities and fun commands.
-It will soon include a lot of other features such as welcome messages, tickets, ranking, economy, ...
+It will soon include a lot of other features, stay tuned.
 The project is written in Python, using [Pycord](https://github.com/Pycord-Development/pycord) and SQLite3.

+To learn more about this project read read his [readme file](http://github.com/JeanLeShiba/Shibbot).

 <p align="center">
     <img src="https://media.discordapp.net/attachments/860958733546684429/970035768804380703/unknown.png" width="500"></a>